salanueva/sr4g/README.md

-# sr4g
+# Improving Explicit Spatial Relationships in Text-to-Image Generation through an Automatically Derived Dataset

-Code for the paper: Improving Explicit Spatial Relationships in Text-to-Image Generation through an Automatically Derived Dataset
+This work is under review and the code and data will be publicly available upon acceptance!